Radiation Therapy Program

 Program Overview: Radiation Therapy Program

-The Radiation Therapy Training Program at Cambridge College of Health & Technology offers students the education and training needed to work in a healthcare facility as a professional Radiation Therapist.
-The two-year Associates degree program is offered both online and in classroom, allowing students to complete a portion of their studies from the comfort of their homes.
+The two-year Associate’s degree program is offered both online and in-classroom, allowing students to complete a portion of their studies from the comfort of their homes.

 Learn About the Atlanta Radiation Therapy Experience

 Learn About the Palm Beach Radiation Therapy Experience

 Financial Aid for the Radiation Therapy Associate’s Degree Program

 Cambridge participates in the Federal Financial Aid (Title IV) Program, which helps students and families finance the cost of education.
 Qualifying students may receive Pell Grants, Stafford loans, PLUS loans, and more.
 We also offer scholarships.

 Why Choose Cambridge for Your Radiation Therapy Associate’s Degree?

 Students select Cambridge for radiation therapy training for many reasons, including the program’s: